SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 <center>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012] </center>

-(2) Next we need to add the SRCH2 Android SDK into the dependencies of your project.
+(2) Next we need to add the SRCH2 Android SDK into the dependencies of the project.
 To do so, on the left panel, click 'app', then click 'build.gradle'.
 On the right panel, add the following line into the *dependencies* node:

 ```
- compile group: 'com.srch2', name: 'srch2-android-sdk', version: '0.2.0', ext:'aar'
+ compile group: 'com.srch2', name: 'srch2-android-sdk', version: '0.2.1', ext:'aar'
 ```

 The following is a screenshot:

 <center>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]</center>

-Notice that this tutorial assumes the SDK version is 0.2.0, which could be different from the latest version.
+Notice that this tutorial assumes the SDK version is 0.2.1, which could be different from the latest version.
 Please make sure to get the latest SDK version from the [release page](releases.md) and update the version number accordingly.